-MSc in sustainable corporate finance at KEDGE Business School (France)
+MSc in sustainable finance at KEDGE Business School (France)

-Another one of the best masters in Corporate Finance is the MSc in sustainable corporate finance at KEDGE Business School in Paris.
+Another one of the best masters in Corporate Finance is the MSc in Sustainable Finance at KEDGE Business School in Paris.
 KEDGE Business School has led the way in developing this cutting-edge, dual-focused programme, meaning students can be sure to come away from this programme with unparalleled knowledge in both corporate responsibility and financial management.
-The business world is increasingly focusing on sustainable practices, which is part of the reason why graduates of this masters have no trouble finding a job.
+The business world is increasingly focusing on sustainable practices, which is part of the reason why graduates of this master’s have no trouble finding a job.
 Through modules and hands-on activities, students gain a multi-faceted and internationally mindful perspective on corporate finance, equipping them with everything they need to excel in the industry.